 By action of the IMAA Board of Directors, membership in the ESC is a requirement of all producer members of IMAA.
-Any non-coal mineral extraction operation able and willing to abide by the recommended practices set forth by the ESC will be permitted to apply for membership in the ESC.
+Any non-coal mineral extraction operation, with the exception of dimension limestone operations, able and willing to abide by the recommended practices set forth by the ESC will be permitted to apply for membership in the ESC.
+Non-coal non-extraction mineral processing operations (such as fine grind plants, slag processing, stoneyards, etc.) may request exemption from the ESC requirements for Reclamation Maps, 10-Year Affected Acres Maps, and annual Location Reports.
 Members will submit a plan of reclamation and beautification.
 These plans will contain the details, methods of grading, the general scheme of the plantings to be accomplished, and a general schedule stating when these items will be accomplished.